thuml/iTransformer/README.md

 <img src="./figures/radar.png" height = "360" alt="" align=center />
 </p>

 😊 **iTransformer** is repurposed on the vanilla Transformer.
 We think the "passionate modification" of Transformer has got too much attention in the research area of time series.
-We hope the mainstream work in the following can focus on dataset infrastructure and consider the scale-up ability of Transformer.
+Hopefully, the mainstream work in the following can focus more on the dataset infrastructure and consider the scale-up ability of Transformer.